Jobs#

 Screenshot of listing jobs

-Jobs can be retrieved using the Project.jobs property.
-You can also further filter and refine the jobs returned based on attributes including space_id, job_id, job_type and run_id.
+In the SDK, jobs can be retrieved using the Project.jobs property.
+You can also filter the returned jobs based on attributes including space_id, job_id, job_type, and run_id.
 This property returns a Jobs object.

 >>> # Returns all jobs